A 20m x 50m prefabricated warehouse building is a type of structure that is manufactured off-site and then transported and…

 - Increasing the height of the prefab steel building will cause the wall cladding to grow, the wall girt to grow, and the amount of steel used for columns will increase.

 - If the steel column has no lateral bracing (such as the center column or the side column without a brace), the influence of the eave height on the frame weight will be more prominent; An increase in eave height will result in an increase in wind load on the frame.
 If the height/building width is> 0.8, changing the column foot from hinged to rigid is sometimes necessary to control the lateral displacement.

 - When there is a mezzanine structure, the net height of the mezzanine and the height of the mezzanine beam;

 - Height of crane beam and crane hook when the crane is available.

-According to the code of steel structure building, the maximum length is not more than 300m, and the width is not more than 150m.
-The first temperature segmented expansion joint can set with a double-column arrangement (Figure 2a) or a single-column expansion joint with slotted holes connected to the purlin (Figure 2b).
+According to the code of prefab steel building, the maximum length is not more than 300m, and the width is not more than 150m.
+The first temperature-segmented expansion joint can be set with a double-column arrangement (Figure 2a) or a single-column expansion joint with slotted holes connected to the purlin (Figure 2b).

 Steel Structure Detail-Bracing

 In the longitudinal structure of the portal frame, a complete bracing system should arrange to form a whole spatial structural system.
 The rigidity of the frame ensures the lateral stability of the lightweight portal frame in the width direction to resist the lateral load.

 Due to the weak stiffness of the longitudinal structure in the length direction, it is necessary to set bracing in the longitudinal direction to ensure its longitudinal stability.
 The bracing forces are mainly longitudinal wind load, crane braking force, earthquake action, and temperature action.
 When calculating the internal strength of the brace, the joints are generally assumed to be hinged, and the effect of eccentricity ignores.
 The general support is considered according to the tie bean.
 Therefore, a two-way arrangement is suitable.